hash-bang/angular-undobuffer/README.md

 This module provides a circular buffer for storing complex objects in memory to provide undo functionality.
 Rather than just storing the objects in memory it uses a passive compression worker to reduce the memory footprint when the browsers web worker thread is idle.

+See the fully-featured Undo UI in the [demo](demo/) directory for examples of this module in use.

 Installation
 ============
 1. Add `angular-undobuffer` as a module in your main `angular.module()` call.